AWS Lambda vs Google Cloud Functions vs Azure Functions — What to Choose in 2022?

 Custom back-end services and only paying for what you used model

-You can build backend services and customise it using the hassle-free AWS, create code in built-in editors, download the archive with the code, work with public or private git-repositories.
+You can build backend services and customise it using the hassle-free AWS, create code in built-in editors, download the archive with the code, work with public or private git-repositories with AWS migration.
 But the key advantage of working with Lambda is that you do not need to worry about infrastructure (servers, containers).
 Just pay for the services according to the pay-as-you-go model and only for those functions that are applied, and the time when they were used.
 AWS also announced that “Compute Savings Plans” now covers the computing time usage that helps to save up around 17%.

 Fully Automated Administration and Scaling